zmess24/SHADOW/README.md

 # Contributions

-If you see any area for improvement, would like to make a feature request, or want to report a bug, please message Zac on slack.
+If you see any area for improvement, would like to make a feature request, or report a bug, please message Zac on slack.
 Skill and trust permitting, he will provision read/write access to the private repo for you to submit a PR if he can't make the change himself.